 A few months after hearing about Showit but before trying it out myself, I had a bad experience with a WordPress developer.
 I hired them to help build out a custom design for my client but the results were disastrous.
 They tried to fit my unique design into the framework of an existing cookie-cutter WordPress template and it showed in so many horrible ways.
 There was no way I was going to let my client’s money go down the drain with the only thing to show for it being this bad excuse for a website.
 I decided to redesign my client’s site from scratch in Showit and I was able to do it within a week even though it had taken the other developer nearly 4 weeks to create their very poor rendition.
 It was breathtaking and exactly as I had envisioned it to be.
 My client was elated and after that, I went all-in on Showit, including redesigning my own website in Showit and launching my shop featuring Showit-only website templates.

 All the perks of WordPress with none of the limitations

-Besides having utterly complete control over the layout, one of Showit’s big selling points for me was that it integrates with WordPress.
+Besides having utterly complete control over the layout, one of Showit’s big selling points for me was that it actually integrates with WordPress.
 That means you don’t have to choose between Showit vs WordPress – you can create a 100% unique design in Showit but still use WordPress for blogging and connecting apps.
-And I can do this all myself in Showit without having to code.
-As a perfectionist who likes to make everything pixel-perfect, this makes it absolutely irresistible.
+And you can do this all yourself in Showit without having to code or hire a developer.
+As a perfectionist who likes to make everything pixel-perfect, this makes Showit’s platform absolutely irresistible.